"What do you suggest we do with him?"

-Harry distinctly remembered 'last time'.
-He swore—even after a severe beating from Uncle Vernon—that he had only been rifling through the drawers for a bit of parchment to draw on.
+Harry distinctly remembered "last time'" He swore—even after a severe beating from Uncle Vernon—that he had only been rifling through the drawers for a bit of paper to draw on.
 Instead, he found a crumpled old envelope.
 It was a letter from someone named Kwikspell informing Mrs. Figg that the program they created was not designed to aid people called Squibs.
 Harry, who had only begun to read a few months prior, inquired about the strange sounding words and was told crossly "children were to be seen, not heard."

 "Quite right," grumbled Uncle Vernon in agreement.
 "Although I thought she knew the boy was a gibberish-muttering freak.
 I suppose he'll have to come along then."